ryandhasgit/Comedy/Headlines/Headlines_9E-25.md

 darth vaders schedule as set by his secretary cover letter to be darth v's secretary
+Gru's Schedule as Set By His Secretary #rework

 a supervillain resume
 a superhero sidekick's resume